hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

 * 10 Deep Learning Architectures: https://www.analyticsvidhya.com/blog/2017/08/10-advanced-deep-learning-architectures-data-scientists/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29

 * Fundamentals of neural network: https://www.analyticsvidhya.com/blog/2016/03/introduction-deep-learning-fundamentals-neural-networks/
+  * It's such a great feeling to review and to understand deeper
+  * After learning NN a while, are you going to forget about the relationship between weights, activation function and EACH neuron like I did?
+This article is a great source to review.
+So!
+Each neuron has an activation function, the input for this single neuron can come from multiple sources, each input and bias could has weight.
+  * I think, the activation function can be whatever you defined.
+The purpose for defining an activation is to guarantee it will give the output you want.
+For example, the input is x1, x2 and the output should be `x1 AND x2`, so your activation function should use mathematical method to guarantee the output will be `x1 AND x2` when the input is x1, x2.
+  * The power of multiple layers of NN - you can break a complex problem into small problems, and each NN layer deals with one of the small problem, finally, you get what you finally want
+  * The number of neurons in the output layer will depend on the type of problem.
+It can be 1 for regression or binary classification problem or multiple for multi-class classification problems.
+  * <b>The ultimate objective is to update the weights of the model in order to minimize the loss function</b>.
+The weights are updated using a back-propogation algorithm.
+  * `A XNOR B = (A' AND B') OR (A AND B) = NOT ((A OR B) AND (A' OR B'))`, `A' = NOT A`
+  * Each optimization includes:
+    * Select a network architecture, i.e. number of hidden layers,  number of neurons in each layer and activation function
+    * Initialize weights randomly
+    * Use forward propagation to determine the output node
+    * Find the error of the model using the known labels
+    * <b>Back-propogate the error</b> into the network and determine the error for each node
+    * Update the weights to minimize the loss function
+  * During back-propagation:
+    * <b>The error at a node is based on weighted sum of errors on all the nodes of the next layer which take output of this node as input.</b>
   * Important params for optimizing neural network
     * Type of architecture
     * Number of Layers